Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

 \subsection{Model-free policy updates}

-After the interaction of the live policy with the real environment (Step 1 of algorithm \ref{alg:main}), the optimization loop (6 in Figure \ref{fig_diag}) trains the model-free policy to maximize the cumulative reward in the real environment.
-This is defined as:
+After each interaction of the live policy with the real environment (Step 1 of Algorithm~\ref{alg:main}), the model-free optimization loop ((6) in Figure~\ref{fig_diag}) updates the policy so as to maximize the cumulative reward collected over the episode:

-where $\check{r}_k$ is the instantaneous reward computed from equation \eqref{eq_rk}.
+where $\check{r}_k$ is the instantaneous reward defined in equation~\eqref{eq_rk}.

-This loop is based on the classic Deep Deterministic Policy Gradient (DDPG) reinforcement learning algorithm.
-This is an off-policy actor-critic approach proposed in \cite{Lillicrap2015}.
-The algorithm drives the policy update with the help of a critic neural network $q(\bm{s}_k,\bm{w}_{mf};\bm{w}_q)$ (6.a on Figure \ref{fig_diag}) estimating the action-value function, also known as the Q value.
-The latter defines the expected reward from a given state while following a certain policy \cite{Sutton2018}.
-In this work, the critic network (or, in short, the q-network) consists of 2 internal layers of 256 neurons with RELU activation functions, characterized by a set of weights $\bm{w}_q$.
-This network is trained to minimize the mean squared Bellman error (MSBE) using mini-batches randomly sampled from the replay buffer $\mathcal{D}_{R1}$ and a target critic network characterized by weights $\bm{w}_{q'}$ (see \cite{Lillicrap2015} for more details).
+This optimization relies on the deep deterministic policy gradient (DDPG) algorithm \citep{Lillicrap2015}, an off-policy actor--critic method for continuous control.
+In DDPG, the policy update is guided by a critic neural network $q(\bm{e}_k,\bm{a}_k;\bm{w}_q)$, which approximates the action-value function, or Q-value, namely the expected cumulative reward associated with a state--action pair under the current policy \citep{Sutton2018}.

+In the present work, the critic network contains two hidden layers of 256 neurons with ReLU activation functions and is parameterized by the weights $\bm{w}_q$.
+The critic is trained by minimizing the mean squared Bellman error using mini-batches sampled from the replay buffer $\mathcal{D}_{R}$, together with a target critic network with weights $\bm{w}_{q'}$ \citep{Lillicrap2015}.
+The target network has the same architecture as the critic and is updated through the soft-update rule \( \bm{w}_{q'}=\zeta \bm{w}_{q}+(1-\zeta)\bm{w}_{q'}, \) where $\zeta$ is a small relaxation parameter that improves training stability.

-The target network has the same topology as the critic network, with its weights $\bm{w}_{q'}$ updated following the soft update $\bm{w}_{q'}=\zeta\bm{w}_{q}+(1-\zeta)\bm{w}_{q'}$, with $\zeta$ a small parameter to promote learning stability \cite{Lillicrap2015}.
-The gradient of the critic network is used to compute the gradient of the reward function with respect to the weights ((6.b) in Figure \ref{fig_diag}), which is driving the training of the model-free policy:
+The critic gradient is then used to compute the policy gradient driving the update of the model-free actor: